ajskateboarder/ajskateboarder.github.io/notes/scratch-net-analysis/index.md

 ## Check out

-- https://awesome-llama.github.io/articles/statistics - not quite related graph-wise, but it *is* Scratch statistics
+- https://awesome-llama.github.io/articles/statistics - the only other user stats I've seen done outside of official resources